Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Hierarchical follow up searches

 \section{Hierarchical follow up searches}

 There are in total four stages of searches.
-Stage-0 is the wide semi-coherent Einstein@Home searches described above, while the subsequent Stages~1-4 are hierarchical follow-up searches, in which we re-search localized neighborhoods around the most significant outliers selected from the previous stages.
-All the follow-up searches are preformed on the in-house Atlas super-computing cluster \citep{Atlas}.
+Stage-0 is the wide semi-coherent Einstein@Home search described above, while the subsequent Stages~1-4 are hierarchical follow-up searches, in which we re-search localized neighborhoods around the most significant outliers selected from the previous stages.
+All the follow-up searches are performed on the in-house Atlas super-computing cluster \citep{Atlas}.